7th febrero 2011

 This report highlights the obstacles incest survivors face in accessing justice and provides solutions based on best practices from other countries.

-The goal of the report is to advocate for reform of sexual violence laws, especially as relates to incest, and procedures to guarantee that the dignity and rights of victims are safeguarded by the system and to ensure better implementation of laws through capacity building of relevant legal, forensic and law enforcement personnel.
+The goal of the report is to advocate for reform of sexual violence laws, especially as relates to incest, and procedures to guarantee that the system safeguards the dignity and rights of victims and to ensure better implementation of laws through capacity building of relevant legal, forensic and law enforcement personnel.

 Explore more resources